 Research methods for detecting news bias by using Event Registry’s API

 We showcased just one of the examples how to detect news reporting bias by using Event Registry.
 By downloading news articles using our API and doing the analysis offline, there are many other options how to measure media bias.
 You can, for instance, detect agency citation, topic coverage, geographical bias and others.
 Some of these are described more in details in the XLike and RENOIR papers in the references.
-As an example, we show below the sieve diagram displaying the bias that publishers have in citing the news agencies.
-For this image, the researches analyzed 1.3 million news articles and identified which agencies were being cited in them.
-The graph shows that the US based news sources (Washington Post, FOX News and Time) are significantly more frequently citing AP as the source, while Reuters is commonly cited by non-US based news sources (and also the Time).
+As an example, we show the sieve diagram displaying the bias that publishers have in citing the news agencies.
+For this image, the researchers analyzed 1.3 million news articles and identified which agencies were being cited in them.
+The graph shows that the US-based news sources (Washington Post, FOX News and Time) are significantly more frequently citing AP as the source, while Reuters is commonly cited by non-US based news sources (and also the Time).
 Interesting trends can also be seen by other pairs of publishers and news wires.